 Do You Carry Uninsured / Underinsured Insurance Coverage on Your Vehicle?

 It is wise for all drivers in North Carolina to have some level of uninsured/underinsured motorist coverage (UIM) on their vehicles.
 This will ensure that you have a policy to turn to in the event that the at fault driver does not have insurance or does not have enough insurance to cover your damages and medical expenses.
 If you do have this coverage, then you can count on it to be there when you need it, and minimize the frustration of discovering that not all of your medical expenses will be addressed by the at fault driver’s insurance.

 Do You Have Private Health Insurance, Medicaid, or Medicare?

 It is important to keep in mind that even if the at fault driver is responsible for compensating your medical expenses, it may take some time to reach a fair settlement.
 Many are tempted to accept the first offer, because their expenses are piling up and they need the money.
 However, it is wiser to hold out for a more reasonable and fair settlement with the help of an attorney.
 In the mean time, you can turn to your own private health insurance, Medicaid, or Medicare to cover your medical expenses.
 You will be able to repay them when you do receive your compensation from the at-fault driver or their insurance company.

 If you’ve been injured in a North Carolina auto accident, you have a lot on your mind, including the ever growing medical expenses that you must face.
-For assistance with seeking the fair compensation that you deserve, contact Brown, Moore & Associates, PLLC for a free consultation, today.
+For assistance with seeking the fair compensation that you deserve, contact Auto accident attorney from Brown Moore & Associates, PLLC for a free consultation, today.
 We know how to fight for your right to compensation for your current and future medical expenses, as well as your pain and suffering, lost wages, and property damage.
 You don’t have to face this stressful time alone.
 We’re here to help.